witnet/documentation/docs/try/run-a-node.md

 ### How to execute CLI commands on the running node

-Then, you can run CLI commands on the running node with this simple one-liner.
-In this example, it will show many "satowits" your has mined so far:
+With your node running, you can execute CLI commands with this simple one-liner.
+Using the CLI example below, you can find out how many "satowits" your node has mined:

 ```bash
 docker exec witnet_node ./witnet node getBalance